Senseii-ai/.github/profile/README.md

 ### Why this product ?

 The product idea covers a wide variety of domains for research and experimentation.
-The solution must be an expert in domain of that goal, so if the user has a fitness related goal, the assistant should be an expert in health and fitness to provide research backed suggstios because it is a sensitive area for AI to work.
+The solution must be an expert in domain of that goal, so if the user has a fitness related goal, the assistant should be an expert in health and fitness to provide research backed suggstions because it is a sensitive area for AI to work.

 Similarly, to provide personalised experience, context related to every user needs to be properly managed, including past conversations, suggestions, agreements etc. This is another major milestone if a system that can be replicated is developed.